hazardland/db.php/readme.markdown

 	include './db.php';

-	//init database with simple db connection link (multi links and multi databases are also possible)
+	//init database with simple db connection link (multi links and multi databases
+	//are also possible)
 	$database = new \db\database ('mysql:host=127.0.0.1', 'test', 'root', '1234');

 	//add single class to database to handle